Energy key topics

 - The transition to a low carbon economy is a massive long term challenge that can only be tackled using a diverse portfolio of technologies.
 Currently 90% of the UK energy mix is fossil fuels and they are likely to remain significant for some time.

 - Delays in construction of new nuclear power stations and the need to manage variability from renewable generation means that new gas fired power stations are needed to ensure sufficient supply in coming decades.
+These will need to be capable of highly flexible operation to support renewable generation and loads from electric vehicle charging.

 - The next 10-15 years will be critical for the demonstration and deployment of large scale low-carbon technologies for power generation such as pre- and post-combustion carbon capture and storage.